pilarskj/celldev/README.md

 ------------------------------------------------------------------------

-We simulate CRISPR-based lineage recordings and apply Bayesian inference in BEAST2 for the joint inference of time-scaled lineage trees and parameters of the cell population processes.
+We simulate CRISPR lineage recordings and apply Bayesian inference in BEAST 2 for the joint inference of time-scaled cell lineage trees and parameters of the cell population processes.
 We evaluate the inference performance under various conditions and assess how much information on cell development the recordings provide.

 We use the following BEAST2 packages: